ddnexus/pagy/docs/how-to.md

 1. Install Pagy:

-    - If you use Bundler, add the gem in the Gemfile, optionally avoiding the next major version with breaking changes (e.g. '~> 5.1' see [RubyGem Specifiers](http://guides.rubygems.org/patterns/#pessimistic-version-constraint)):
+    - If you use Bundler, add the gem in the Gemfile, optionally avoiding the next major version with breaking changes (see [RubyGem Specifiers](http://guides.rubygems.org/patterns/#pessimistic-version-constraint)):

         ```ruby
-        # IMPORTANT: The version below is an example and may be outdated.
-Please, check what is the latest version and use its first 2 digit
-        gem 'pagy', '~> 5.1' # omit patch digit (will use the latest 5+)
+        gem 'pagy', '~> 5.3' # omit patch digit
         ```

     - If you don't use Bundler, install and require the Pagy gem: